Tinsmith: Raw material

 Tinplate consists of sheet iron coated with tin and then run through rollers.
 This process was first discovered in the 16th century, with the development of the British tinplate address in 1661 with a patent to Dud Dudley and William Chamberlayne.
 Previously Great Britain had imported most tinplate from Hamburg.

-The British Iron Act of 1750 prohibited (among other things) the erection of new rolling mills, which prevented the erection of new tinplate works in America until after the American Revolution.
+The British Iron Act of 1749 prohibited (among other things) the erection of new rolling mills, which prevented the erection of new tinplate works in America until after the American Revolution.
 Certificates submitted by colonial governors to the British Board of Trade following the Act indicate that no tinplate works then existed though there were several slitting mills, some described as slitting and rolling mills.

 Pure tin is an expensive and soft metal and it is not practical to use it alone.
 However, it could be alloyed with lead and copper to make pewter or alloyed with copper alone to produce bronze.
 Today's tinplate is mild steel electroplated with tin.
 Tin's non-rusting qualities make it an invaluable coating.
 However, the tinplate's quality depends on the iron or steel being free from rust and the surface being in an unbroken coating.
 A piece of tinware may develop rust if the tin coating has worn away or been cut in the metal.
 The respective properties of the metals mean that corrosion once started is likely to be rapid.

 Tinsmithing tools

 The simple shapes made by the tinsmith require tools similar to those of a coppersmith.
-In addition to the big shears anchored in a hole in his bench, he used hand snips and nippers for cutting.
+In addition to the big shears anchored in a hole in their bench, tinsmiths used hand snips and nippers for cutting.
 The tin was flattened on an anvil made of a block of steel.
 Straight and curved anvils (stakes) were used to turn and roll the edges of the tin.
 Solder was then used to join the pieces together; a soldering iron and fire pot were needed to do this.

 Hammers are essential.
 Planishing hammers, chasing hammers, creasing hammers, and setting down hammers are among the most common, as well as ball peen hammers.
 Horn or wooden mallets are also used.
 Before electric soldering irons became available, tinsmiths would use heated "copper" irons made of a wooden handle, iron shank, and copper tips formed into different shapes.
-These items were heated in small furnaces, covered in Sal ammoniac, and then used for soldering seams.
+These items were heated in small furnaces, covered in sal ammoniac, and then used for soldering seams.